-- (1) In the 3rd semester, students must take electives equivalent to 30 ECTS credits.
-The electives may be selected from those offered by the OSLP Study Board, or from other electives within the fields of business economics or PBD relevant subject areas.
+4B.
+In the 3rd semester, students must take electives equivalent to 30 ECTS credits.
+The electives may be selected from the list of courses approved by the Markets & Innovation Study Board for the programme, the approved lists are published on the student intranet .
 Students may choose to take their electives at CBS and CBS Summer University, at other Danish universities as credit-transfer students, or through credit transfer from a study-abroad semester at a foreign university or business school.
-All courses must be at the graduate level. - (2) Students may also choose to undertake an academic internship course equivalent to 15 ECTS credits.
-The academic internship takes place within a specific organization and includes the following elements: internship contract, internship period and supervisor.
-It is the student's responsibility to secure an internship placement and a supervisor.
+All courses must be at the graduate level.